LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/autoencoder_utils.md

 - - -
 ## mseTopNRaw(y\_true, y\_pred, n=10)
 **generalization of mseTop10Raw to any number of bins to take into account**
+note: now generalized to also work for 2D histograms, i.e. arrays of shape (nhists,nybins,nxbins)!
+hence this is the most general method and preferred above mseTop10 and mseTop10Raw, which are only kept for reference
+input arguments:
+- y\_true, y\_pred: numpy arrays between which to calculate the mean square difference, of shape (nhists,nbins) or (nhists,nybins,nxbins)
+- n: number of largest elements to keep for averaging
+output:
+numpy array of shape (nhists)

 - - -
 ## chiSquared(y\_true, y\_pred)